basisproject/paper/src/09-implementation.md

-# Chapter 9: The definition of the Factor system
+# Chapter 9: The definition of the Basis system

 WIP.
-For now, this is just a high-level list of operations Factor will need to facilitate:
+For now, this is just a high-level list of operations Basis will need to facilitate:

 - Creation of companies
 - Listing/discovery of products and services